haosulab/ManiSkill/docs/source/user_guide/concepts/observation.md

   - `extrinsic_cv`: [4, 4], camera extrinsic (OpenCV convention)
   - `intrinsic_cv`: [3, 3], camera intrinsic (OpenCV convention)

 Unless specified otherwise, there is usually at least one camera called the *base_camera* (fixed relative to the robot base).
 Some robots have additional sensor configurations that add more cameras such as a *hand_camera* mounted on the robot hand.
-Environments migrated from ManiSkill1 use 3 cameras mounted above the robot: *overhead_camera_{i}*.
+Tasks migrated from ManiSkill1 use 3 cameras mounted above the robot: *overhead_camera_{i}*.

 ### rgbd